infinity-a11y/PhyloTrace/README.md

 >*In the command above, replace `path/to/directory` with the actual path linking to the PhyloTrace directory on your system.*

 ### 2.4 Uninstall
-To uninstall PhyloTrace from your system, remove the Phylotrace directory and run the following command to remove Desktop Launcher:
+To uninstall PhyloTrace from your system, remove the directory and run the following command to remove the desktop launcher:
 ```bash
 rm $HOME/.local/share/applications/PhyloTrace.desktop
 rm $HOME/.local/share/icons/hicolor/scalable/apps/PhyloTrace.png